EndPointCorp/end-point-blog/2012/02/08/download-functionality-rails-ecommerce.html.md

 ### Sending Files

 As I mentioned above, download files should not be stored in the public directory for public accessibility.
-From the download list page, the "Download Now" link maps to the following method in the downloads controller:
+From the download list page, the “Download Now” link maps to the following method in the downloads controller:

 ```ruby
 class DownloadsController < ApplicationController